Students shine during Undergraduate Research and Fine Arts Conference

 Want to learn more about the Computer Science program at Augusta University?

-In the Computer Science program, you’ll study things like software engineering, computer graphics, computer programing, mobile app development and artificial intelligence.
+In the Computer Science program, you’ll explore topics such as software engineering, computer graphics, programming, mobile app development, and artificial intelligence — gaining the skills to shape the future of technology.

 Experience-based Education